Grible/timetable.js/README.md

 # Timetable.js
 Vanilla javascript plugin for building nice responsive timetables.
-Provides a simple javascript interface to add events and locations which can be rendered to nice html.
+Provides a simple javascript interface to add events and locations which can be rendered to nice HTML.
 Works on mobile devices as well.
-Check the **[DEMO](http://timetablejs.grible.co)**.
+Check the **demo** at [http://timetablejs.org](http://timetablejs.org).

 ## Installation
-Install with bower, or alternatively download the ZIP:
+Install with bower, or alternatively download the [ZIP](https://github.com/Grible/timetable.js/archive/master.zip):

 ```
 bower install timetable